andruakadrew/cisco-packet-tracer/labs/NAT\PAT/README.md

 ![test4](https://github.com/andruakadrew/cisco-packet-tracer/blob/main/labs/NAT%5CPAT/images/test4.png)

-Results: Shows that NAT is active with 3 translations, correct interfaces marked as outside/inside, and a mix of hit/missed packets.
+Results: Shows that NAT is active with 1 translation, correct interfaces marked as outside/inside, and a mix of hit/missed packets.